Yasser Shaheen

 Yasser Shaheen (ياسر شاهين, born in Homs) is a Syrian footballer, who played for Al-Shabab SC (Seeb) in the Oman Professional League.

 International career

-Shaheen is currently a member of the Syrian Senior national team and the Syrian U-23 national team.
+Shaheen previously played the Syrian Senior national team and the Syrian U-23 national team.

 He was a part of the Syrian U-23 national team in the Mediterranean Games 2009 in Italy and he scored one goal against Italy U20 in the first match of the group-stage.
+He currently plays for the Al-Fotuwa SC, which is a Syrian professional football club based in the city of Deir ez-Zor that competes in the Syrian Premier League.